Badgerati/Pode/docs/Tutorials/Authentication/Validators.md

     auth use login -t form -v 'windows-ad' -o @{ 'fqdn' = 'test.example.com' }
 }
 ```

+The User object returned, accessible on `routes`, will contain the Username and FQDN.

 The inbuilt support is only for Windows, but you can use libraries such as [Novell.Directory.Ldap.NETStandard](https://www.nuget.org/packages/Novell.Directory.Ldap.NETStandard/) with dotnet core on *nix environments: